b3457m0d3/wordbox/README.md

-TODO: Swipe to the left to load a new random favourite word definition.
+TODO: Quiz mode as horizontal swipe tabs.
 TODO: Display the word itself as part of the definition.
-TODO: Upon input to search bar remove keyboard and unfocus the search bar.
 TODO: Verify ordering of favourited words is maintained.
-TODO: Add setting for toggling randomization on/off.
+TODO: Add setting for toggling randomization on/off. -> Just have a 'randomize' button from inside quiz mode.

-BUG: Random word is loaded on alignment change.